 We can express the constraints in the form of g(x), where g(x) defines a vector-valued function where the constraints are considered fulfilled if $g(x) \leq 0$, which allows both equality constraints, such as ensuring passes arrive at the same time and location as the robot receiving the pass, or inequality constraints, such as maintaining bounds on the positions, velocities and acceleration of the robots to keep them on the field and driving with viable commands.
-The addition of these constraints requires a more sophisticated solution method, and in our case, we use Sequential Quadratic Programming (SQP) to reduce the full nonlinear constrained problem into a series of quadratic programming subproblems with linear constrained variables, and unconstrained optimization on the remaining variables [9].
+The addition of these constraints requires a more sophisticated solution method, and in our case, we use Sequential Quadratic Programming (SQP) to reduce the full nonlinear constrained problem into a series of quadratic programming subproblems with linear constrained, which can then be solved with a mixture of direct elimination of the constrained variables, and unconstrained optimization on the remaining variables [10].